 1. Perhaps the starkest illustration of this contrast is the “Animal Rule” of the U.S. Federal Drug Administration, which permits drug approval based on efficacy testing on animals rather than humans, “when human efficacy studies are not ethical or feasible” (21 CFR 314.600).
 Since animals studies have greater evidentiary value for humans the greater the relevant similarities between the animals studied and human beings, this rule effectively makes those similarities—including cognitive ones—a basis for exposing nonhuman animals to, rather than protecting them from, harmful research (Walker and King 2011).

-3. Another approach, which has not been explicitly adopted, would deny that there is any single attribute necessary for full moral status.
-Drawing on Wittgenstein's (1958) notion of “family resemblances,” this approach would claim that individuals with full moral status are linked by overlapping shared attributes, but that no single (non-disjunctive) property is shared by all and only individuals with full moral status.
+3. Another approach, suggested by Hugh McLachlan (2016), would deny that there is any single attribute necessary for full moral status.
+Drawing on Wittgenstein’s (1958) notion of “family resemblances,” this approach would claim that individuals with full moral status are linked by overlapping shared attributes, but that no single (non-disjunctive) property is shared by all and only individuals with full moral status.
 While this approach offers an attractive flexibility to the determination of full moral status, it raises difficult questions about what resemblances suffice for family membership and why they do.
 It also leaves open the possibility that some or many humans will lack sufficient resemblances of any kind.

 5. DeGrazia (2008), however, argues that an account of moral status based on cognitive and other psychological attributes can accommodate degrees as readily as an account based on interests.

-6. Since Kant himself appeared to hold that all human beings had full moral status, this suggests either that he was overly generous in his attribution of the capacity for autonomy or that he grounded moral status differently.
-In contrast to most contemporary Kantian accounts, then, Kant may not have understood moral status as fully symmetrical, in the sense that it always imposed reciprocal obligations.
+6. If, per Kain(2009), Kant himself held that all human beings had full moral status, this suggests either that he was overly generous in his attribution of the capacity for autonomy or that he grounded moral status differently.
+In contrast to most contemporary Kantian accounts, then, Kant may not have understood moral status as fully symmetrical, in the sense of imposing reciprocal obligations.

 7. Kant himself could be regarded as establishing a criterion for membership in a moral community: the “kingdom of ends.”
 But that criterion—the possession of a rational will – does not appear to be based on, or justified in terms of, the requirements for establishing interpersonal relationships or living in a community of moral equals (although the content of the categorical imperative may be understood in terms of the latter)—even if its satisfaction enables us to establish such relationships or communities.

-8. Matthew Liao has proposed that “the genetic basis for moral agency” can provide a sufficient condition for full moral status (Liao 2010).
-His account is more inclusive than most potentiality accounts: it does not deny moral status to human beings who have lost the potential for agency, nor to radically disabled infants who never had it such potential in any conventional sense of that term.
-But it includes these individuals at the cost of including almost all human embryos, a cost that many would consider excessive.
-Moreover, Liao's account requires a conceptually difficult, morally uncertain distinction between genomes that have and lack “the basis for moral agency” (e.g., Wasserman 2002; McMahan 2002, 2008).
-Potentiality accounts face similar line-drawing problems; the question is whether the shift from “potential” to “genetic basis” makes those problems any more tractable.
-Similarly, Russell DiSilvestro (2010) argues that all human beings have the “second-order capacity”—the capacity to acquire the capacity—for the cognitive capacities that ground full moral status.
+8. Similarly, Russell DiSilvestro (2010) argues that all human beings have the “second-order capacity”—the capacity to acquire the capacity—for the cognitive capacities that ground full moral status.
 Even the most radically impaired human beings have that capacity if some future technology could endow them with the relevant first-order capacity.
 In contrast, most non-human animals lack that capacity, since the application of such future technology would alter their identity—the beings that acquired the capacity to think would not be them.
-This position is based on the claim that natural-kind membership a condition of identity—a claim that may be no less controversial than the claim about second-order capacity it is offered to support.
+This position rests on the claim that natural-kind membership is a condition of identity—a claim that may be no less controversial than the claim about second-order capacity it is offered to support.

 9. The alignment of individual/group accounts and thin/thick concepts is only partial.
 Not only do some group-based accounts rely on the “thin” biological concept of species members, but some intrinsic attributes, like Kant’s “good will,” are regarded as inherently moral.